MicrosoftDocs/fabric-docs/docs/governance/lineage.md

 ## Permissions

-Any user with a role in a workspace can access that workspace's lineage view.
-However, data sources are not visible to users who have the *Viewer* role.
+Any user with a [role in a workspace](../get-started/roles-workspaces.md) can access that workspace's lineage view.
+However, users with the *Viewer* role won't see data sources.

 ## Open lineage view